phphe/react-base-virtual-list/README.md

 - `renderFoot`: `() => ReactNode`.
 Customize the persistent rendering content of the list footer.
 Suitable for absolutely positioned, fixed positioned elements, and elements that do not take up too much space.
 - `className`: `string`.
 Add a CSS class to the list root element.
 - `style`: `React.CSSProperties`.
 Add CSS styles to the list root element.
+- `innerClassName`: `string`.
+Add a CSS class to the list inner element.

 ## Exposed Methods